-• Group work.
+- Group work.
 Working with classmates will be an important component of the course, as there is much we can learn from each other's different experiences and perspectives.
-Group work will include a combination of the following:

-Group projects: There will be a group project.
-The project is like a "big" exercise that aims to help you apply the economic concepts learned from the course to real-world situations.
-It more challenging than the usual problem sets, and so need effort from all group members.
+Group work will include a combination of the following: - (a) Group projects: There will be two group projects.
+Each project is like a "big" exercise that aims to help you apply the economic concepts learned from the course to real-world situations.
+They are more challenging than the usual problem sets, and so need efforts from all group members. - (b) Group presentation: Every group will be asked to make a presentation to the class on a topic selected from a list of relevant themes.
+The goal is to apply economic principles to real-world situations and to hone your communication skills.
+The content is more qualitative than the problem sets and group projects.

 • Exams.
 There will be two in-class exams, a first and a second exam.
-Generally, there will be three or four questions in each exam, similar to the problem sets and additional practice problems.
+Generally there will be three or four questions in each exam, similar to the problem sets and additional practice problems.

-Your grade for the course will be based on your contributions to all these deliverables, weighted as follows:
+Your grade for the course will be based on your contributions to all of these deliverables, weighted as follows: